remla25-team14/operation/sentiment-analysis/README.md

 This Helm chart supports:

 - Istio or NGINX ingress controllers
-- A/B testing (canary releases) using Istio routing
+- A/B testing (canary releases) using Istio routing with Sticky sessions.
 - Prometheus/Grafana monitoring
 - Versioned app and model deployments
 - Configurable GitHub token for private artifact access